 Naively, I thought this would be very easy.
 I assumed that there would be many tools already available for this (for sure, we are not the only ones in this situation!) but unfortunately, a search came almost empty (even a Quora question was unsuccessful).
 The only available resources are some SQL scripts (like this one and this or this other ones, building upon the former).
 Based on these scripts (and on a pictures of the databases schemas of wordpress and Drupal ) I decided to create a simple Java program that would perform the migration automatically.

 Here I’ll comment on the migration steps performed by the program (the actual source code can be found at the end of this post).
 Of course, this program worked for me but I don’t claim it will work for you as well (in fact, some parts are very specific to my drupal installation so make sure you read the comments).
 Neither I claim the code is nice, efficient, well-organized,….
-In the end I just started writing code, debugging it and improving it until it worked so not really carefully upfront design However, I’m confident it will save you many hours of work it you’re in the same situation (and if you want to save even more hours, let us do the migration for you) .
+In the end I just started writing code, debugging it and improving it until it worked so not really carefully upfront design However, I’m confident it will save you many hours of work it you’re in the same situation .

 Here we go.
 Steps for migrating from Drupal 6 to WordPress 3:

 - Create your wordpress installation in the same database where you have your Drupal installation (not mandatory but will facilitate things)

 - Truncate the data in the following WordPress tables: comments, posts, postmeta, term_relationships, term_taxonomy, terms.
 Delete the users table (if you want to migrate Drupal users) except for the first one (the site administrator)

 - Clone the taxonomies of categories you had in Drupal.
 Basically, data in term_data is moved to the WordPress table terms and term_hierarchy to term_taxonomy (each row in these two tables represent a parent-child relationship)